 The Texas Department of Health and Human Services has also established toll-free mental health support line for those experiencing anxiety, stress or emotional challenges due to the COVID-19 pandemic: 833-986-1919.

 The North Texas Behavioral Health Authority is offering a hotline for anyone to call who may be experiencing stress and anxiety during this time of crisis.
 The number is 833-251-7544.
-It will be active as of noon Monday, March 23.

 INFORMATION FOR BUSINESSES